bhargablinx/invoice-client-management/server/README.md

 # Invoice & Client Management Platform (Backend)

-A RESTful backend API for managing organizations, clients, services, invoices, and team collaboration.
-Designed as a multi-tenant SaaS platform for freelancers, agencies, and small businesses.
+A RESTful backend API for managing organizations, clients, services, invoices, payments, and team collaboration.
+Built as a multi-tenant SaaS platform for freelancers, agencies, and small businesses.

 ## Features